top of page

 Bela Krajina, by Uroš Novina

-Tucked into southeastern Slovenia, along the Sava River and the Croatian border, Posavje is the country’s smallest and most undiscovered wine region - but also one of its most intriguing.
-Covering around 2,400 hectares, Posavje may be lesser known, but it is rich in tradition, local character, and quietly rising quality, especially in sparkling wine production.
+Covering around 2,400 hectares, Posavje may be lesser known, but it is quietly rising quality, especially in sparkling wine production.

-This region is divided into three PDO wine districts - Dolenjska, Bizeljsko-Sremič, and Bela Krajina - each with its own microclimate, grape focus, and winemaking identity.
+This region is divided into three PDO wine districts - Dolenjska, Bizeljsko-Sremič, and Bela Krajina.
+Each sub region has its own climate and grape focus.

 Bizeljsko–Sremič

 Located along the Sotla River, near the Croatian border, this district enjoys a continental climate with Pannonian influence, marl and limestone soils, and vineyard altitudes between 200 and 400 meters.
-It is best known for producing Bizeljčan - light, fresh white and red blends - but it's also gaining recognition for Blaufränkisch (Modra Frankinja) and especially peninas.
+It is best known for producing Bizeljčan - light, fresh white, red wines made with Blaufränkisch (Modra Frankinja) and penina made with local Rumeni Plavec.

-Bizeljsko has a long-standing tradition of penina, made with Chardonnay, Pinot Noir, and the local white grape Rumeni Plavec, which contributes high acidity - ideal for the traditional method.
-Some of Slovenia’s most expressive sparkling wines come from this district.
+Bizeljsko has a long-standing tradition of penina, made with Chardonnay, Pinot Noir, and the local white grape Rumeni Plavec, which contributes unique acidity, has proven its potential for the traditional method.

 A unique feature of the area is its “repnice” (turnip caves) - cellars dug into sand over 200 years ago.
 These atmospheric underground spaces are now used for aging wines or transformed into cozy tasting rooms, offering one of Slovenia’s most distinctive wine tourism experiences.